 As an educator, part of my responsibility is to act as a parent in your absence.
-In my daily interactions with your children I must ensure, not only to their academic success, but also to their emotional, social, and psychological well being.
+In my daily interactions with your children I must ensure, not only their academic success, but also their emotional, social, and psychological well being.
 I must reinforce good habits, like perseverance and risk-taking.
 I must help students to build their moral character and take responsibility for their behavior.

 But, I can’t do this alone; you and I are supposed to be a team.
 But, sometimes (too often) it feels like I’m the only one holding up my end of the bargain.